Yoyoma281/AmirPetProject/Logging/README.txt

 ﻿
 if no log has been written, check the debugger for the error:

-"Log File corrupted, please delete the file to restore."
+"[ERROR] Log File corrupted, please delete 'log.dat' file to reset Logging."

 if you see this message you must delete the log file and run the program again.